 A study conducted has shown the effectiveness of flaxseed in the treatment of cough and bronchitis.

 Method: You can add flaxseed powder to boil water, stir it well and then add a few drops of lemon and honey to it.
-After mixing, consume it to get relief from cough.
+After mixing, consume it to get relief from the cough.

 These 14 home remedies for cough are very useful in giving relief from severe cough.